Cervical Cancer - Prevention

 Get the HPV vaccine

 If you are a woman age 26 or younger or a man age 21 and younger, get the HPV vaccine.
 The vaccines Cervarix(What is a PDF document?) and Gardasil(What is a PDF document?) protect against two types of human papillomavirus (HPV) that cause cervical cancer.
 It is recommended for children age 11 or 12, but can be given as early as age 9.
 For girls who have not already gotten the vaccine, it is recommended up to age 26.
 For boys who have not already gotten the shot, the vaccine is recommended up to age 21.
 Gardasil is used for males.
 Females can get either vaccine.
-For more information,
+For more information, see the topic Immunizations.

 - HPV: Should My Child Get the Vaccine?